JSorrell99/Project1/README.md

 My findings indicate that the Hollywood Walk of Fame is predominantly white and heavily favors the motion picture industry.

 ## Tools and Techniques
-Python: Used in a Jupyter Notebook for data analysis.
+- Python: Used in a Jupyter Notebook for data analysis.
-BeautifulSoup: Utilized for web scraping.
+- BeautifulSoup: Utilized for web scraping.
-Excel: Assisted in matching names and races.
+- Excel: Assisted in matching names and races.
-Pandas: Employed for data manipulation and analysis.
+- Pandas: Employed for data manipulation and analysis.
-Matplotlib/ggplot/DataWrapper: Used to create visualizations, although not all charts were included in the final webpage.
+- Matplotlib/ggplot/DataWrapper: Used to create visualizations, although not all charts were included in the final webpage.

-Skills and Growth
+## Skills and Growth
 This project significantly improved my scraping skills and techniques.
-Scraping multiple tables is challenging, but I persevered and successfully completed the task.
+Scraping multiple tables is challenging, but I completed the task.

 ## Future Work
 Given more time, I would like to visualize changes over time, particularly in the last 10 years, to see if people of color are receiving more stars on the Walk of Fame.
 It would also be interesting to investigate who is paying the hefty price tag of $78,000 for a star.